 Accept/Change/Decline Student Loans

-Accept/Change/Decline Student Loans by logging into MyNicolet or contact the Financial Aid Office for help.
+To accept, change, or decline Student Loans, log into MyNicolet or contact the Financial Aid Office for help.

 Loan Exit Counseling